 The Village Council has an approved list of contractors which it uses for works/contracts/repairs etc. This is based on a local contractor priority policy as far as is practical and also any of the advertisers which support the Village Newsletter.

-There is an internal audit carried out each year, and this was done in May 2022 and carried out by Mr. M. Peterson, with a full written report submitted to the Village Council.
+There is an internal audit carried out each year, and this was done in May 2023 and carried out by Mr. M. Peterson, with a full written report submitted to the Village Council.
 An external audit has to then take place which is usually completed by September each year.
-No concerns or actions were raised from either of the audits for the previous financial year.
-There were four quarterly account reconciliations carried out in June 2022, September 2022, December 2022 and then at the end of the financial year in March 2023 - these are all published on the Village Council's own website.
+No concerns or actions were raised from the audit.
+There were four quarterly account reconciliations carried out in June 2023, September 2023, December 2023 and then at the end of the financial year in March 2024 - these are all published on the Village Council's own website.